-Cross-sectional views of the November 2009 water table are shown on the schematic east-west (C-C') and north-south (D-D') cross-sections that are presented in Figure 5.13 (see Figures 5.10 through 5.12 for the location of these cross-sections).
+Cross-sectional views of the November 2010 water table are shown on the schematic east-west (C-C') and north-south (D-D') cross-sections that are presented in Figure 5.16 (see Figures 5.10 through 5.12 for the location of these cross-sections).
 The cross-sections also show the water table that prevailed in November 1998, prior to the start of the off-site containment system.
 Other features shown on these cross-sections are: (1) the 4970-ft silt/clay unit, (2) the 4800-ft clay unit, (3) the screened intervals of the wells through which the cross-sections are passing (the deepest well at cluster locations), (3) the screened intervals of the DFZ wells, (4) the limits of the containment well capture zones, and (5) the pump intake elevation in the containment wells.
-The divergence of the water table from the ULFZ potentiometric surface in the area underlain by the 4970-foot silt/clay is shown in greater detail, for both the 1998 and the 2009 conditions in Figure 5.14.
+The divergence of the water table from the ULFZ potentiometric surface in the area underlain by the 4970-foot silt/clay is shown in greater detail, for both the 1998 and the 2010 conditions in Figure 5.17.

-The direction of groundwater flow and the hydraulic gradient in the DFZ during each round of the 2009 quarterly water-level measurements in the three DFZ wells, MW-67, MW-71R and MW-79, are shown in Figure 5.15.
-As shown in this figure, during 2009 the direction of groundwater flow in the DFZ ranged from W 22.0° N to W 34.2° N, and the hydraulic gradient from 0.00239 to 0.00306.
-The average direction of groundwater flow in the DFZ during 2009 was W 25.4° N with an average hydraulic gradient of 0.00262.
+The direction of groundwater flow and the hydraulic gradient in the DFZ during each round of the 2010 water-level measurements in the three DFZ wells, MW-67, MW-71R and MW-79, and for the average water level in these wells are shown in Figure 5.18.
+As shown in this figure, during 2010 the direction of groundwater flow in the DFZ ranged from W 5.8° S in May to W 47.3° N in November, and the hydraulic gradient from 0.00105 in May to 0.00256 in December.
+The average direction of groundwater flow in the DFZ during 2010 was W 24.8° N with an average hydraulic gradient of 0.00158.